 As many participants commented, this training event and its planning were largely about relationships.
 This drill helped form long-term relationships between key personnel and organizations that will need to work together closely during a disaster, in order to respond quickly and efficiently.

-Disaster preparedness is a pledge to our communities
+Disaster preparedness as a pledge to San Diego communities

 Scripps realizes that part of our role in the community is to be fully prepared when San Diego, the region or the nation need us most.
 We’re working to ensure that our facilities, supplies and personnel are both prepared and safe when disaster occurs, whether natural or man-made, so we can be ready to serve.